Last updated on 2026-04-08

 Program overview

 The Mechanical Engineering Technology (Mechanical Design Option) at BCIT is a two-year full-time diploma program designed to equip students with the essential theory and practical skills needed to excel as engineering technologists.
 This program focuses on machinery design, energy production, thermal and fluid systems, hydraulics, pneumatics, material science, instrumentation and controls, as well as computer-aided design (CAD) and computer-aided engineering (CAE).
-With a strong emphasis on sustainability, the program prepares students for exciting opportunities in the rapidly evolving Green Economy, where knowledge and skills in mechanical engineering technology are increasingly in demand.
+Graduates will be prepared for exciting opportunities in the rapidly evolving Green Economy, where sustainable energy and manufacturing processes are increasingly in demand.

 The Mechanical Engineering Technology (Mechanical Design Option) program is structured as follows: